John0n1/ZIPPY/readme.md

   * **ZIP Repair Modes**:
     * `remove_corrupted` (default): Attempts to remove corrupted files from ZIP archives
     * `scan_only`: Only scans and reports corrupted files in ZIP archives without repair actions
-  * **Salvage Extraction**: Even if repair fails, ZIPsnipp attempts to extract any salvageable content from corrupted archives
+  * **Salvage Extraction**: Even if repair fails, Zippy attempts to extract any salvageable content from corrupted archives
 * **User-Friendly CLI**: Clean and intuitive command-line interface with options and help messages
 * **Loading Animation**: Provides visual feedback during operations (can be disabled)
 * **Verbose Output**: Option for detailed output for debugging and advanced users